samuxyz/mongo-blog/tutorial-review.md

 If we cannot find any post with the id that is passed, we still return a positive 200 HTTP status with an empty object as the post.

-At this point we have functioning endpoints but without posts in the DB we cannot really do much.
-Let's fix this by creating a POST `/api/posts` endpoint:
+At this point, we have functioning endpoints but without any posts in the database, so we cannot really do much.
+To change this, we will create a POST `/api/posts` endpoint, so we can start adding posts.
 In `req.body` we collect the title, author, content and tags coming from the client, then create a new post save it into the DB:

 ```javascript